-- Installed on-track and off-track foundations in Segment 3. - Strung OCS feeder and static wires in Segment 3. - Potholed at proposed OCS locations and utility locations in all Segments in advance of foundation installation.
+- Continued to install on-track and off-track foundations in Segment 3. - Strung OCS feeder and static wires in Segment 2. - Potholed at proposed OCS locations and utility locations in all Segments in advance of foundation installation.
 BBII and PCEP also continued to resolve conflicts found during the potholing process, such as loose concrete, asphalt, and other debris, and continued designing solutions for those conflicts that cannot be avoided.
-The conflicts must be resolved before installation of foundations at those locations. - Held meetings with BBII to update schedule of foundation installations, including design and potholing with a goal to complete all foundations by the end of the year.
-Also discussed the potential to utilize more available work windows due to a reduction in service. - Relocated signal cables and remove abandoned facilities found in conflict with planned OCS foundations as conflicts were identified. - Continued to install formwork, rebar and high-voltage cable at TPS-2. - Continued to install ductbank and manholes, drainage, and form and rebar work at TPS-1. - Continued clearing and grubbing at PS-4. - Begin mobilization and site work at PS-5. - Installed signal ductbank, conduits, and cables in Segment 2. - Continued to install signal ductbank, conduits, and cables in Segment 4. - Performed case installation at Control Point (CP) Bird and signal equipment kit installation at CP Coast. - Set signal houses at 45.21 and 45.57. - Continued drilling of rails for impedance bond connections in Segments 1, 2, 3 and 4 at various control points and crossings. - Continued installation of insulated joints (IJs) in Segment 3.
+The conflicts must be resolved before installation of foundations at those locations. - Relocated signal cables and remove abandoned facilities found in conflict with planned OCS foundations as conflicts were identified. - Removed asbestos found in conflict with OCS foundations. - Continued to install ductbank and manholes, drainage, and form and rebar work at TPS-1. - Continued civil work and ductbank installation, and installed gantry foundations at PS-4. - Continued site work and utility removal at PS-5. - Continued to install signal ductbank, conduits, and cables in Segment 2. - Continued to install signal ductbank, conduits, and cables in Segment 4. - Performed cable termination at CP Michael. - Installed cables at Luther Junction. - Set signal houses at 45.21 and 45.57. - Continued drilling of rails for impedance bond connections in Segments 1, 2, 3 and 4 at various control points and crossings. - Continued installation of insulated joints (IJs) in Segment 3. - Performed switch isolation in Segment 3. - Install overhead bridge attachments at various locations in Segment 2 and 3.

-- Install overhead bridge attachments at various locations in Segment 2 and 3. - Progressed the OCS design with BBII in all segments, which included submittal and review of Design Change Notices for revised foundation locations. - Coordinated design review with local jurisdictions for the OCS, traction power facilities, and bridge attachments design, including responses to comments from jurisdictions. - Continued to review and coordinate signal and communication design submittals with BBII. - Continued discussions with FRA and CPUC on grade crossing design. - Continued to progress the TPS interconnection design for TPS-1 and TPS-2.
-Received and reviewed redundant fiber design at TPS-2.
-IFC for TPS-2 will be submitted in May.
-Progress TPS-1 interconnection design towards IFC. - Worked with BBII through Site Specific Work Plans (SSWP) for upcoming field work. - Continued to work with PG&E and Silicon Valley Power (SVP) for the finalization of single phase studies.
-Began data conversion and model validation. - PG&E continued work at East Grand and FMC substations.
+- Progressed the OCS design with BBII in all segments, which included submittal and review of Design Change Notices for revised foundation locations. - Coordinated design review with local jurisdictions for the OCS, traction power facilities, and bridge attachments design, including responses to comments from jurisdictions. - Continued to review and coordinate signal and communication design submittals with BBII. - Continued discussions with FRA and CPUC on grade crossing design. - Continued to progress the TPS interconnection design for TPS-1 and TPS-2.
+Received Issued for Construction Design (IFC) for TPS-2 and continued to progress TPS-1 interconnection design towards IFC. - Executed amendment to Supplemental Agreement No. 2 with PG&E for construction of interconnections at TPS-1 and 2. - Worked with BBII through Site Specific Work Plans (SSWP) for upcoming field work. - Continued to work with PG&E and Silicon Valley Power (SVP) for the finalization of single-phase studies.
+Continued data conversion and model validation. - PG&E continued work at East Grand and FMC substations.